Is there anything special about online newspapers?

 …If you’re running a roadside diner and someone builds a bypass, you can’t sit there complaining that you still brew a great cup of coffee.
 You probably do.
 But when archaeologists brush the dust from your skeletal hand still clenched tightly on the pot handle…

-2 thoughts on “Is there anything special about online newspapers?
+2 responses to “Is there anything special about online newspapers?”

 1. I’m not one of the “print is dead” crowd — although many of my colleagues are.